School List – 7 Great Schools with Vet Nutrition Programs

 Address : Medford, MA

-Students attending the DVM program at Tufts University in Medford Mass., could have a chance to work with Dr. Deborah Linder, who heads up the school's obesity clinic for animals and is a diplomate with the ACVN.
+Students attending the DVM program at Tufts University in Medford Mass., could have a chance to work with Dr. Deborah Linder, who heads up the school's obesity clinic for animals and is a diplomate with the ACVIM.
 The school offers Clinical Nutrition Services out of its Foster Hospital for Small Animals, providing nutrition for animals hospitalized for critical care, oncology, surgery or other reasons.
 Consultations related to dietary formulations, reproduction, weight loss and other issues are available to pet owners.
-Two-year fellowships in small animal clinical nutrition are available and provide students the opportunity to move toward eligibility for ACVN certification.
+Two-year fellowships in small animal clinical nutrition are available and provide students the opportunity to move toward eligibility for ACVIM certification.

 Virginia-Maryland Regional College of Veterinary Medicine